GabeScott/standard-works-vault/General Conference/1971 October - How to Worship.md

 These are sound principles.
 As we ponder them in our hearts, I am sure we shall know increasingly of their verity.

 True and perfect worship is in fact the supreme labor and purpose of man.
-God grant that we may write in our souls with a pen of fire the command of the Lord Jesus: “Thou shalt worship the Lord thy God, and him only shalt thou serve” (Luke 4:8); and may we in fact and with living reality worship the Father in spirit and in truth, thereby gaining peace in this life and eternal life in the world to come.
+God grant that we may write in our souls with a pen of fire the command of the Lord Jesus: “Thou shalt worship the Lord thy God, and him only shalt thou serve” ([[Luke 4.8|Luke 4:8]]); and may we in fact and with living reality worship the Father in spirit and in truth, thereby gaining peace in this life and eternal life in the world to come.

 In the name of the Lord Jesus Christ.
 Amen.